Can’t Add Vanilla Cards to PayPal

 FAQs

-• There are no fees with linking a Vanilla card to your PayPal account.
+There are no fees for linking a Vanilla card to your PayPal account.